asterics/P4AllBuildingBlocks/README.md

 1. Clone the AsTeRICS repository to a parallel folder of this one.
   ```
   cd ..

   git clone -b Licensing_Packaging_Asterics_2_8_Prep https://github.com/asterics/AsTeRICS.git
   ```
 2. Install the [**Java Development Kit 8 (32-bit)**] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-  * Ensure to set “JAVA_HOME” to the folder where you installed the Java JDK and add the JDK bin path to the Environment Variable “Path”
+  * Ensure to set â€œJAVA_HOMEâ€ to the folder where you installed the Java JDK and add the JDK bin path to the Environment Variable â€œPathâ€
 3. Install the [**apache ant build framework (version >= 1.9.1)**] (http://ant.apache.org/bindownload.cgi)
-  * Ensure to set “ANT_HOME” to the folder where you installed ant and add the ant bin path to the Environment Variable “Path”
+  * Ensure to set â€œANT_HOMEâ€ to the folder where you installed ant and add the ant bin path to the Environment Variable â€œPathâ€
 4. Open a terminal and go to the ```ARE``` subfolder
 5. Compile the ARE by calling
   ```